MEEPproject/fpga_shell/README.md

     picocom: picocom -b 115200 /dev/ttyUSB2

-Finally, if you want to boot a binary.
-You can use the [fpga_tools](https://gitlab.bsc.es/meep/FPGA_implementations/AlveoU280/fpga-tools) to do it.
+Finally, if you want to boot a binary or test the UART output log, you can use the [fpga_tools](https://gitlab.bsc.es/meep/FPGA_implementations/AlveoU280/fpga-tools) to do it.
+Follow the README instructions.

 ## 4- :open_file_folder: Directory Structure